saptak/eg-mcp-server/USER_GUIDE.md

 #### Status and Overview
 - *"What's the current status of my Envoy Gateway?"*
 - *"Give me a summary of the gateway configuration"*
-- *"How many services are configured?"*
+- *"How many routes and services are configured?"*

 #### Configuration Discovery
 - *"Show me all the listeners in Envoy Gateway"*
 - *"List the routes configured in my gateway"*
 - *"What backend clusters are available?"*

+#### Route Management (New in Sprint 3)
+- *"Create a new route for api.example.com that sends traffic to my-service on port 8080"*
+- *"Delete the route named test-route"*
+- *"Add an HTTPS listener on port 443 to my gateway"*

 #### Detailed Analysis
 - *"Analyze my traffic routing configuration"*